-The classic bob isn't going anywhere, anytime soon.
-No matter the year, it'll always be a stylish choice for women.
-Because it so deeply oozes sophistication, it can be a great cut for professionals.
-But understand before you cut it that, this cut can be high maintenance, and requires a bit of styling.
+The classic bob isn't going anywhere anytime soon.
+No matter the year, it'll always be a stylish choice.
+Because it oozes sophistication, it can be a great cut for professionals (or models, like Agyness Deyn).
+Just be aware that this haircut can be high maintenance and requires a bit of styling.
 As for hair texture, bobs work best on thin to medium hair.

-If you have fine hair, ask your stylist for a "graduated bob," which has stacked layers cut shorter in the back and left longer in the front.
+If you have fine hair, ask your stylist for a "graduated bob," which has stacked layers cut shorter in the back and longer in the front.
 It gives flatter hair much-needed body and height at the crown.

-That Perfect Length
+The Perfect Length

-Shoulder-length and Thick
+Shoulder-Length and Thick

 If you have long, thick hair, you can get away with this look.
 Even if your hair is on the thin side or doesn't grow long fast, you can fake it with the help of hair extensions.